TheJEC357True/Anathema/README.md

 *   **Unreal Engine 5.5:** Proficient use of the editor, Blueprint visual scripting, and C++ game programming.
 *   **C++:** Development of foundational gameplay systems, base classes, and engine interaction.
 *   **Blueprints:** Rapid prototyping, content creation, visual logic for specific gameplay instances, and extending C++ functionality.
-*   **Git & Git LFS:** Professional version control using Git, including large file management with Git LFS for efficient binary asset tracking.
+*   **Git & Git LFS:** Professional version control using Git, including large file management with Git LFS for efficient binary asset tracking, use of filters to protect sensitive information from leaking, and rewriting Git
 *   **Object-Oriented Design / Component-Based Architecture:** Extensive use of inheritance, composition, and components for modular and scalable systems.

 ## Getting Started